Whether you prefer cooking with charcoal or gas, one thing remains the same -- cleaning and maintenance is essential for great grilling.

 Infrared and rotisserie burners are a little different.
 Ceramic burners are delicate and need to be cleaned carefully.
 Turn ceramic burners on for 10 minutes to burn off excess grease and food debris.
 With the burner off, use tweezers to remove any large food debris.

-Routine brushing of the cooking grates prevents food and bacteria buildup.
+Routine brushing of the cooking grates with a dry wire brush or grill stone prevents food and bacteria buildup.